crazy-max/diun/doc/install/binary.md

 Choose the archive matching the destination platform and extract diun:

 ```
-wget -qO- https://github.com/crazy-max/diun/releases/download/v2.6.1/diun_2.6.1_linux_x86_64.tar.gz | tar -zxvf - diun
+wget -qO- https://github.com/crazy-max/diun/releases/download/v3.0.0/diun_3.0.0_linux_x86_64.tar.gz | tar -zxvf - diun
 ```

 ## Test

-After getting the binary, it can be tested with `./diun --help` or moved to a permanent location.
+After getting the binary, it can be tested with `./diun --help` and moved to a permanent location.

 ```
 $ ./diun --help